Risovača Cave: Geography

-The cave was created by the warm, mineral waters, which are abundant in the region surrounding Aranđelovac.
+Formation of the Risovača cave started during the Cretaceous.
+It was created by the warm, mineral waters, which are abundant in the region surrounding Aranđelovac.
 The cave contains some natural rarities, like the marble onyx, which deposited from the water on the floor of the cave.
 It also contains aragonite, which groups its crystals on the ceiling of the cave (branching stalactite forms called flos-ferri ("flowers of iron"), seemingly defying the gravity.

 Discovery

 The site has been discovered around 1938 when the quarry on the location became operational, but the size and importance were not recognized until 1950 when the old quarry was reopened.
 Unfortunately, at the same time the incorrigible damage was done to the site even before the scientific excavations began as the entry section of 20 m collapsed, destroying the richest cultural layer.
+By the 2020s, the cave and its surroundings became part of Aranđelovac's urban zone.

 Exploration

-Archaeological and speleological excavations started in 1953, headed by the archaeologist Branko Gavela and speleologist Radenko Lazarević.
+Archaeological and speleological excavations started in 1953, headed by the archaeologist Branko Gavela and young speleologist Radenko Lazarević (1924-2022).
 Fossils of 20 different mammals were discovered in the cave, that include cave hyena, wolf, fox, wild horse, cave bear, mammoth, woolly rhinoceros, cave lion, leopard, wild boar, badger, mole rat, beaver, hare and steppe bison.
 The cave depth is approximately 187 m and its caverns, or "halls" are covered with minerals of various shapes and colors.
 Worked flint tools and bone artifacts of prehistoric human origin were discovered in sediments in a depth of 1 to 1.75 m.
 These artifact assemblages are attributed to Neanderthal occupants during the end of the Middle Paleolithic period.
 Neanderthal fossil remains have so far not been found during excavations because any layers that might have held remains were already destroyed and removed during earlier stone quarrying.